-- The full Social Work Program faculty will review your application, and each will vote on your candidacy.
+- The full-time Social Work Program faculty will review the application, and each will vote on candidacy.

 - The student will be notified of the Program faculty’s decision in writing.
 The admission decisions include a.) full admission, b.) conditional admission, or c.) no admission.

 * A history of criminal conviction and/or child abuse does not automatically preclude admission to the Social Work Program.
 However, the student will be required to share this information with the field practicum supervisor in the agency.
 The student is responsible for informing the Social Work Program of any changes in criminal and/or child abuse status.

 ** In the event of a violation of the NASW Code of Ethics, the student may not be granted admission to or continuation in the Social Work Program.